AscensionGameDev/Intersect-Documentation/api/v1/introduction/roles.md

-# Api Roles
+# API Roles

-Api roles are special api permissions that you can assign to an account.
-Having basic api access does not allow you to work with user information or manage user emails/passwords, for example.
+API roles are special API permissions that you can assign to an account.
+Having basic API access does not allow you to work with user information or manage user emails/passwords, for example.

 There are three server commands for dealing with api roles.